-Tumor lysis syndrome (TLS) occurred following KYPROLIS administration in < 1% of patients.
+Cases of tumor lysis syndrome (TLS), including fatal outcomes, have been reported in patients who received Kyprolis.
 Patients with multiple myeloma and a high tumor burden should be considered to be at greater risk for TLS.
-Prior to receiving KYPROLIS, ensure that patients are well hydrated [see DOSAGE AND ADMINISTRATION].
-Monitor for evidence of TLS during treatment, and manage promptly.
-Interrupt KYPROLIS until TLS is resolved [see DOSAGE AND ADMINISTRATION].
+Ensure that patients are well hydrated before administration of Kyprolis in Cycle 1, and in subsequent cycles as needed [see DOSAGE AND ADMINISTRATION].
+Consider uric acid lowering drugs in patients at risk for TLS.
+Monitor for evidence of TLS during treatment and manage promptly including interruption of Kyprolis until TLS is resolved [see DOSAGE AND ADMINISTRATION].

-KYPROLIS causes thrombocytopenia with platelet nadirs occurring around Day 8 of each 28-day cycle and recovery to baseline by the start of the next 28-day cycle.
-In patients with multiple myeloma, 36% of patients experienced thrombocytopenia, including Grade 4 in 10%.
-Thrombocytopenia following KYPROLIS administration resulted in a dose reduction in 1% of patients and discontinuation of treatment with KYPROLIS in < 1% of patients.
-Monitor platelet counts frequently during treatment with KYPROLIS.
-Reduce or interrupt dose as clinically indicated [see DOSAGE AND ADMINISTRATION].
+Kyprolis causes thrombocytopenia with platelet nadirs observed between Day 8 and Day 15 of each 28-day cycle with recovery to baseline platelet count usually by the start of the next cycle [see ADVERSE REACTIONS].
+Thrombocytopenia was reported in approximately 40% of patients in clinical trials with Kyprolis.
+Monitor platelet counts frequently during treatment with Kyprolis.
+Reduce or withhold dose as appropriate [see DOSAGE AND ADMINISTRATION].

 Carcinogenicity studies have not been conducted with carfilzomib.

 Carfilzomib was clastogenic in the in vitro chromosomal aberration test in peripheral blood lymphocytes.
 Carfilzomib was not mutagenic in the in vitro bacterial reverse mutation (Ames) test and was not clastogenic in the in vivo mouse bone marrow micronucleus assay.